 Thought for the Day: Remembering all that God does for us strengthens us to keep going.

-Prayer: Most holy and gracious God, thank you for not giving up on us and for meeting our needs.
-Help us to persevere so that you will have an acceptable harvest through us.
-Amen.
+Most holy and gracious God, thank you for not giving up on us and for

 Prayer Focus: Gardeners